bitovi/academy/src/advanced-typescript/05-conditional-types/conditional-types.md

 }
 ```

-…and when TypeScript has exhausted all possible cases and determines a block of code won't run:
+…and when TypeScript has exhausted all possible cases and determines a block of code won’t run:

 ```ts
 function primaryColorsToHexMessage(primaryColor: "red" | "blue" | "yellow") {